josephwright/josephwright.github.io/_posts/2012-04-29-programming-latex3-more-on-expansion.md

 ## Full (or forced) expansion

-The `f`-type (‘full’ or ‘force’) expansion argument is in some ways similar to the `x`-type concept, as it's about trying to expand as much as possible.
+The `f`-type ('full' or 'force') expansion argument is in some ways similar to the `x`-type concept, as it's about trying to expand as much as possible.
 So

 ```latex
 \tl_set:Nn \l_tmpa_tl { foo }